yihao-liu/Gene-Technology-HS2023/README.md

 #### Usage

 1. Download the Data:
    Before running the notebook, you need to download the data folder required for this project.
 Get the data from [this link](https://codeocean.com/capsule/3003146/tree/v1).
-Make sure to place it in the appropriate directory within your project folder.
+Make sure to place it in the appropriate directory within your project folder as described before.

 2. Launch Jupyter Notebook:
     ```